Discover

 See the current public robots and sitemap state.

-Check whether robots.txt or sitemap URLs are blocking indexing, pointing crawlers to an unexpected host, or exposing suspicious spam-looking paths.
+Check whether robots.txt or sitemap URLs are blocking indexing, pointing crawlers to an unexpected host, or showing changed paths.

 Try it now